Home maintenance log and record keeping for homeowners

 Not logging DIY work

 Replaced the garbage disposal yourself?
 Changed the water heater anode rod?
 Log it the same way you'd log a contractor visit.
-Future you — or a buyer's home inspector — will want to know.
+Future you, or a buyer's home inspector, will want to know.

 [ try kept free ]

-Paper, spreadsheet, or app — what actually works
+Paper, spreadsheet, or app

 Paper binder